DanishKodeMonkey/express-server-app-notes/Readme.md

 This will establish a git envriroment and set the working branch to main.

-Before anything else, make sure to also create the .gitignore file.
+Before anything else, make sure to also create a .gitignore file to specify which files and directories Git should ignore.

 ```bash
 touch .gitignore
 ```

-In this file, add node_modules/ on the first line.
+In this file, add `node_modules/` on the first line.
-Anything else we would not want to publish to the entirety of the internet, like secrets, credentials, etc. Should all be added here for reference.
+Anything else we would not want to publish to the entirety of the internet, like secrets, credentials, etc. Should all be added here.

 Start by commiting the .gitignore file